 A global problem

 Right now more than 10% of the worlds population is obese.
-According to the Washington post, this 30-year high is one of the leading reasons for widespread health problems and millions of premature deaths.
+According to a 2017 Washington post article, this 30-year high is one of the leading reasons for widespread health problems and millions of premature deaths.

-A study compiled by the Institute for Health Metrics and Evaluations at the University of Washington took an in depth look at 195 countries and found that the rates of obesity at least doubled in 73 countries.
+A study compiled by the Institute for Health Metrics and Evaluations at the University of Washington examined 195 countries and found that the rates of obesity had doubled in 73 of them.

 The growing cost of being healthy

-According to the United States Department of Health and Human Services, recent reports project that "by 2030 half of all adults (115 million adults) in the United States will be obese".
+According to a 2017 United States Department of Health and Human Services report, its projected "by 2030 half of all adults (115 million adults) in the United States will be obese".
 The associated cost annually is $190.2 billion dollars.
 This growing number can potentially cripple economies already at the brink of financial instability.

 Obesity is personal

 The same study suggests that this trend has impacted the pockets of many Americans.
-In 2008 the growing medical care cost reached $147 billion dollars for those affected.
-With health care becoming less accessible to the most vulnerable, this preventable disease has no shortage of victims.
+In 2008, the growing medical care cost reached $147 billion dollars for those affected.
+With health care becoming less accessible to the most vulnerable, these preventable diseases have no shortage of new victims.